doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: removed support for the `NULL` value of schema asset filter.

+The argument of `Configuration::setSchemaAssetsFilter()` is now required and non-nullable.

 ## BC BREAK: removed support for custom schema options.

 The following `Column` class properties and methods have been removed: